TheAngryRaven/Ravenclaw/readme.md

 * Group Update Parsing
 >We have a function that activates on group update, but haven't quite gotten around to figuring out what data is where in the payload, its oddly serialized.

-* Image sending
->I have created a binary file reader in **misc::readFile** for reading images.
-It works, I even created a feature for the client to send images, can use it in **baseClient::** like `this->send_image(string groupName, string imagePath)` BUT, nothing happens when the image is sent... ive double checked my packets against those of the windows desktop client, but nothing.
-The feature is here, and *functional* just the servers dont like the data im sending them...

 ***
 ## Compile Help